apehex/ctf/hackthebox/crypto/composition/README.md

 ## Browsing

+At first the scheme looks somewhat convoluted, but it's also its weakness.

+The parameters satisfy strict conditions, making them easy to reverse:

 ```
 Welcome to the ECRSA test center.
 Your encrypted data will be sent soon.
 Please check the logs for the parameters.